South Florida Goodwill workers making protective gear for healthcare workers

 Once the order is complete, they will begin to transition back to making uniforms and start to bring in more of their employees.

-Lansberg says they hope the community will help the non-profit get back on its feet.
+Lansberg said they hope the community will help the non-profit get back on its feet.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.